truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 {{< include file="/_includes/EncryptionWarning.md" type="page" >}}

-Every pool has a *root* dataset that is automatically created when you create the pool.
+Every pool has a *root* dataset that TrueNAS automatically generates when you create the pool.
 This root dataset indicates the encryption status for the pool based on whether you select the **Encryption** option on the **[Pool Manager]({{< relref "PoolManagerScreen.md" >}})** screen when you create the pool.
 If you select the **Encryption** option for the pool it forces encryption for all datasets or zvols created on the pool, and all data contained in that pool because encryption is inherited from the parent.